I’m so glad you’re here. Truly. I love good company.

 My name is Krista, (aka Phryne, Poppit, George, FaFa, or Luna), and I am a Canadian born and bred lass who lived in America for 20 years before heading to Europe and finally ending up where I was meant to be: on a goat farm in rural Queensland, Australia with my Aussie hubby, Bear.

-We live on 40 acres in rural Southern Queensland, and every day is a bit madcap as we juggle jobs and gardens and orchards and our bustling menagerie of 35 goats, 10 geese, 4 dogs, 3 turkeys, innumerable chickens and ducks, and a lamb named Kebab.
+We live on 40 acres in rural Southern Queensland, and every day is a bit madcap as we juggle jobs and gardens and orchards and our bustling menagerie of 25 goats, 5 geese, 4 dogs, 2 turkeys, innumerable chickens, three sheep named Kebab, Anni, and Emma, and five Tamworth Saddleback pigs named Crackling, Porky, Pancetta, Parma, and Prosciutto.
 We get up early and go to bed early and are always tired and covered in scratches and bruises and sometimes look at each other and think, “What are we doing??!!”
 But we wouldn’t trade it for anything.
 It’s our crazy dream and even when things go wonky, and they always do, we still love it.

 There’s something wonderful about waking up before the sun and watching it set the fields aglow with light, getting teary with joy as fat raindrops fall after a long drought, watching spindly trees and withered up seeds turn into productive orchards and thriving gardens that provide food for us every day.

-When I’m not chasing goats or collecting eggs, mending fences or hauling hay, I earn my paycheck as an author and freelance writer, artist, and photographer, and paralegal for a wonderful law firm filled with the kindest lawyers I’ve ever known.
-I write books, articles for magazines and newspapers, and travel guides for a company in England.
+When I’m not chasing goats or collecting eggs, mending fences or hauling hay, I earn my paycheck as an author and freelance writer, artist, and photographer, and helping others build their online presence through setting up websites, Etsy shoppes, and managing social media campaigns.
+I write books, articles for magazines and newspapers, and travel guides.
 I work from home or anywhere I have internet access.
 That flexibility makes this wild life of ours possible, and I’m thankful for it.

 I hope that this place will be a safe one for you, a place of support and understanding, where we can inspire and encourage each other as we all wobble along in this crazy, beautiful life.